laravel/docs/billing.md

     Subscription::query()->pastDue();
     Subscription::query()->recurring();

-<a name="changing-plans"></a>
+<a name="changing-prices"></a>
-### Changing Plans
+### Changing Prices

-After a customer is subscribed to your application, they may occasionally want to change to a new subscription plan.
-To swap a customer to a new plan, pass the Stripe plan's price identifier to the `swap` method.
-The given price identifier should correspond to a Stripe plan price identifier available in the Stripe dashboard:
+After a customer is subscribed to your application, they may occasionally want to change to a new subscription price.
+To swap a customer to a new price, pass the Stripe price's price identifier to the `swap` method.
+The given price identifier should correspond to a Stripe price price identifier available in the Stripe dashboard:

     use App\Models\User;